M1ckeyH/Mixed-Messages/README.md

 # Mixed Message - Message Generator randomly selecting Philosopher's quotes

-> Every time a user runs this program, It will get a new  quote from a random Philosopher.
+> Every time an user runs this program, It will get a new  quote from a random Philosopher.

 ## Table of contents